stephband/fn/README.md

 `var fn2 = Fn.cacheCurry(fn);`

-Curries `fn`, caching the results of calls with each consecutive parameter, such that `fn` is only ever called once for each unique set of parameters.
+Like `Fn.curry()`, only the results of calls with each consecutive parameter are also cached such that `fn` is only ever called once for each unique set of parameters.

 ##### `compose(fn2, fn1)`